 Structural art analysis now enables conscious access to culture, and to subconscious behaviour.
 Human culture outlives ‘different’ cultures, its core content and styling options intact, immune against tampering.
 Sweatman and Tsikritsis propose that “The implications of coherent catastrophism (Younger Dryas meteorite impact) are profound, for how we interpret evidence of past events (archaeology, geology, anthropology, climatology, etc).”
 They estimate that the implications of a Gobekli zodiac, or systematic astronomy, would be “staggering”.
 But all cultures have zodiacs, decans, calendars, astronomy, and occasional artistic geniuses.
 The implications of archetype in the cultural record are greater than the mere presence of the usual media.
 And archetype raises larger questions: what are perception, meaning, behaviour, culture, and nature?

 Gobekli Tepe offers a precious halfway point between Ice Age cave art, and Sumerian civic multi-media records.
 It deserves meticulous multi-cultural study.
 A brief remark in an article on Graham Hancock’s website, labels the archetypal approach as ‘lazy’, compared to the presumably hard work of correspondence ‘theory’.
-However correspondence in practice turn out to be idle speculation on which culture may have ‘originated’ which recurrent motif, usually ending in favour of the earliest known cultures and sites.
-Thus Gobekli now assumes the mantle of ‘mysterious ancient super civilisation’, to borrow Hancock’s term.
+However correspondence theories turn out to be idle speculation on where recurrent motifes may have ‘originated’, usually ending in favour of the earliest known cultures and sites.
+Thus Gobekli is now considered evidence of a ‘mysterious ancient super civilisation’, to borrow Hancock’s term.

 The net result of diffusionist games of ‘broken telephone’ or imperfect imitations, and successive ‘Russian boxes’ in the search for cultural inventors, adds up to already known routes of trade, acculturations and aspirations.
 Diffusion may involve some research, but it reveals nothing of culture or behaviour itself.
-Considering the theoretical contexts of archetype in philosophy, reflexology, psychology, anthropology, sociology, and cultural crafts, detailed in my two books and five papers, structural anthropology is not lazy, but could be a strain on the common sense brain.
+Considering the theoretical context of archetype, already developed in philosophy, reflexology, psychology, anthropology, sociology, and cultural crafts (Furter 2016); structural anthropology is not ‘lazy’.
+Instead, the subconscious functions of cultural media strain our common sense assumptions.

 Popular anthropology could not be blamed for its theoretical deficiencies, while some of its scientists remain stuck in the eternal catch-22s of the conscious, logical, causal, diffusionist, developmental and ‘evolutionary’ paradigm of culture.
 There is something much more natural in culture.
 Human nature lies camouflaged in the forests between the footpaths of common sense logic.